Funerary hatchment: Canada

-There are eight hatchments in Nova Scotia, Canada, which are located in St. Paul's Church (Halifax).
+There are eight hatchments in Nova Scotia, Canada, which are located in St. Paul's Church in Halifax.
 They include:

 South Africa

 Twenty-nine 18th- and early 19th-century Dutch-style rouwborden ('mourning boards') are known to survive in the province of the Western Cape, which was a Dutch colony from 1652 to 1806.
 Twenty-five are in the Groote Kerk in Cape Town, one is in the Western Cape Archives, and the other three are in museums.

 During the period of Dutch rule, the display of rouwborden was evidently restricted to senior officials and military officers, and a few high-ranking foreign dignitaries who died at the Cape.
 When the main part of the church building was demolished in 1836, because it had become structurally unsound, the rouwborden were stored in the tower.
 They were left there after the rebuilt church was completed in 1841, and reportedly deteriorated with the passage of time.
-Some forty years later, the newly-established Colonial Archives rescued twenty-five of them, and they were displayed in the Archives until the church reclaimed them in 1910.
+Some forty years later, the newly established Colonial Archives rescued twenty-five of them, and they were displayed in the Archives until the church reclaimed them in 1910.
 They were then hung in the vestry, and it was not until the 1960s that they were hung in the church itself.